 Sometimes we are so defined by our roles in life that we lose our sense of curiosity about the world, about opportunities, about adventures we can take.
 Try to bring some of that curiosity back.

 Explore the feelings that you have without judgement, consider where they have come from, and whether they define you.
 Really think about who you are.
 Write down a list of ALL of your interests, no matter how small, write about interests you would like to develop and grow.

 Be open to experiencing life and saying yes more.
 By being more open and curious you start to see the opportunities around you that are yours for the taking.

 My journey has taken me to places I could not have imagined being ten years ago (or even five years ago…. or even a year ago!).
 I have learnt that you can’t fight the journey, all you can do is embrace it with a fluidity and joy, taking each change, each detour, as it comes, and knowing that where you are today is where you are today – next year, who knows!

-Elizabeth is a retired Paralympian turned Character Development specialist.
+Elizabeth is a retired Paralympian turned Character Development specialist and Disability Awareness activist.
 Read more about Elizabeth on her website.